Nginx by examples: php setup

 interact with each other

-In the catch-all location / {} block the tryfiles directive matches any incoming request not ending with .php If the request has:
+directive matches any incoming request not ending with .php

-2. is now ending with .php
+directive) - is now ending with

-3. it now matches the php location block as Nginx gives precedence to location blocks with matching regular exceptions
+block as Nginx gives precedence to location blocks with matching regular exceptions - is now served through the

 Apache Mod Rewrite